DevAndersen/posh-bucket/projects/writeHostColor/README.md

 Example:

-- Input: "This is a @0test"
+- Input: "This is a @btest"
 - Result: "This is a" in the default color, and "test" in teal.